 Each weekend, Uptown Drive-In is aiming to have date-night experiences on Fridays, Saturdays and Sundays, and a family-friendly brunch series during the day on Saturdays and Sundays.

-Prices are still being determined.
+Prices are still being determined but they will be one ticket per car.
 “We're working with city and state officials, and some of our sponsors to reduce cost as much as we can to be able to make this very affordable, and for as many New Yorkers as possible.
 The tickets will be only online.
 Also, with the help of our partners, we will be able to raffle a bunch of tickets.”